WENWENYU/jamesdiao.github.io/_posts/2017-07-21-ai-in-medicine.md

 Zak begins by describing his own PhD work, which revolved around AI and computational solutions to medical problems.
 There was a big hype cycle at that time (around 30 years ago), when his advisors told him things like:
 1. Doctors will soon be obsolete
 2. Computers will solve medical problems
 3. We'll get much better care.

-Even the New England Journal of Medicine published a paper ([Medicine and the Computer](http://www.nejm.org/doi/full/10.1056/NEJM197012032832305)) predicting massive changes:
+Similarly, even the New England Journal of Medicine published the paper ([Medicine and the Computer](http://www.nejm.org/doi/full/10.1056/NEJM197012032832305)) predicting massive changes.
+The abstract reads:
-> Abstract: Rapid advances in the information sciences, coupled with the political commitment to broad extensions of health care, promise to bring about basic changes in the structure of medical practice.
-Computing science will probably exert its major effects by augmenting and, in some cases, largely replacing the intellectual functions of the physician.
+> Rapid advances in the information sciences, coupled with the political commitment to broad extensions of health care, promise to bring about **basic changes in the structure of medical practice.** Computing science will probably exert its major effects by augmenting and, in some cases, **largely replacing the intellectual functions of the physician.**

 None of these things have come to fruition, of course, and Zak predicts that there WILL be another AI winter, at least in biomedicine.
 People will fund things they don't understand, and business plans will go up in smoke when the technology is not mature enough to deliver.
-The biggest question is: how should we handle it\?
+The biggest question is: how should we handle it?

 ### Part II: Money and Incentives

 The potential of health care AI is well-known.
 AI has achieved incredible successes in other fields, but not yet in health care.
 In fact, the health sector receives heavy investment precisely for that reason: because it is seen as untransformed, i.e. low-hanging fruit.
-For example, reducing medical errors alone would tap into the \$20-30 billion USD lost every year.
+For example, reducing medical errors alone would tap into the $20-30 billion USD lost every year.

 However, the problems with health care AI are huge, largely due to the complex and nonsensical incentive structure.
 The hospital business model does NOT directly benefit from better quality care.
 Moreover, patients are barely considered compared to the 3 P's of funding: payers, providers, and pharmaceuticals.

 Zak left us with four questions to consider:
 1. What role will AI information have in billing warfare?
 > For context, the "billing war" is fought between hospitals and insurance companies over what can be billed for, and how much.
 If hospitals have control over AI, they can suggest settings that increase medicalization and procedures.
 If insurance companies have it, they can set more restrictions on when patients can receive certain treatments.

 2. Does AI mean game over for medical imaging?
 How will the money be distributed?
 3. Will AI bypass existing health care processes?
 4. Will AI lead to better outcomes for patients?